lindenb/jvarkit/docs/VcfIn.md

 ```

-Please not that variant 1	11167517 is not flagged because is alternate allele is not contained in 'bad.vcf'
+Please note that variant 1	11167517 is not flagged because is alternate allele is not contained in 'bad.vcf'